oracle/node-oracledb/doc/api.md

 Parameters][182].

 Tables can then be created, or altered, so repeated queries use CRC.
-This allows existing applications to use CRC with needing modification.
+This allows existing applications to use CRC without needing modification.
 For example:

 ```sql
 SQL> CREATE TABLE cities (id number, name varchar2(40)) RESULT_CACHE (MODE FORCE);